- Support for Coronavirus - how we're helping our customers See more

 Advice on payment difficulties

-If you are currently taking a payment deferral or intend to apply for one, your three options at the end of the payment deferral period are:
+If you are currently taking a payment deferral, your three options at the end of the payment deferral period are:

 1. Spread the cost of your deferred mortgage payments over the rest of your mortgage term